 Canada Research Chairs Program (Federal Tri-Council Program) - www.chairs-chaires.gc.ca/

-Ministry of Research and Innovation
+Ministry of Research and Innovation (MRI)

 Ontario Research Fund – Research Infrastructure